 The Honeywell Water Defense is the perfect accompaniment to any home; it’s simple and refreshing and takes barely any time to get set up.
 The long water sensing cable can be positioned anywhere, which means it doesn’t just cover one spot – perfect for those of you who are concerned about all areas of your home or business.
 The only notable downside to this smart home device is that the alarm isn’t as loud as others, which is a concern if you plan on installing it in your basement.
-This aside, the product does exactly what it needs to, when it should.
+This aside, the product does exactly what it needs to when it should.
 With a 4-foot sensor wire, the device can’t cover as much expanse as other products on the market, but it is small and easy to affix to walls, so you keep it hidden and out of sight.
-This detector is particular efficient when used near washing machines, refrigerators, boilers, and under sinks.
-Although the 80 decibel alarm isn’t the most aggressive on this list, it does its job, especially as this device is more suited to appliances, rather than entire rooms.
+This detector is particularly efficient when used near washing machines, refrigerators, boilers, and under sinks.
+Although the 80-decibel alarm isn’t the most aggressive on this list, it does its job, especially as this device is more suited to appliances, rather than entire rooms.
 Mounting tape is also included with the product, so you can simply attach and go.

 Different alarm when battery is low

 Water sensing cable, which can detect leaks along the whole length, not just one spot